abiliojr/brown-s-time-machine/README.md

 __Prefix__ can be set to any string to mark a group of snapshots like belonging to the same backup.
 This can be useful if you're backing up several things inside the same directory.

 # Notes
 This script started his life a few years ago as a quick hack.
+In it's different versions, it has been used in dozens of situations.
 With time, things like _Time Machine_ emulation were added.
 I encourage you to contact me in case you used it and have suggestions or bug reports.

 The work here contained is published under the Simplified BSD License.
 Read LICENSE for more information.